TatsukiIshijima/DroidKit/README.md

 However, there is a problem.
 Currently, [the app has been removed from the store and cannot be installed](https://community.sphero.com/t/droid-inventor-kit-app-gone-from-play-app-store/2783).

+## Preparation
+Before use, connect the device to each port on the w32 control hub of the Droid Inventor Kit.
+Connect o11 Servo to port 2.
+Connect DC motor to port 3.

+w32 control hub port2 -> o11 Servo
+w32 control hub port3 -> o25 dc motor

 ## Install

 ## How to Use